- The Bible Ten Commandments

 God must be a real Person, for Jesus said, “Blessed are the pure in heart: for they shall see God.”
 Matthew 5:8.
 In another place Jesus warns, “Take heed that you despise not one of these little ones; for I say unto you, That in heaven their angels do always behold the face of my Father which is in heaven.”
 Matthew 18:10.

 We should expect that God is a real Person for we were created in His image and likeness (Genesis 1:26).
 When we get to heaven we will find that we resemble God.
 We will not find a three headed monster with six arms or any other strange thing like that.
 God's outward form is very much like our own.
-This is the Biblical description of what God is like.

 The author of the book of Hebrews wrote, “God, who at sundry times and in divers manners spoke in time past unto the fathers by the prophets, Has in these last days spoken unto us by his Son, whom he has appointed heir of all things, by whom also he made the worlds; Who being the brightness of his glory, and the express image of his person, and upholding all things by the word of his power, when he had by himself purged our sins, sat down on the right hand of the Majesty on high;” Hebrews 1:1-3.
 Here we learn that Jesus Christ is the express image of God's Person.
 Therefore God must be a person and Jesus Christ is a real Person also.